By ProFellow Founder, Dr. Vicki Johnson

 4. The type and discipline of your graduate degree will have little to no impact on your career success

 Therefore, if student debt is a concern, I would encourage you to exclusively pursue degree programs that are fully funded in a related discipline, rather than a degree in a popular discipline that is not funded.
-In the free Directory of Fully Funded Graduate Programs and Full Funding Awards you can discover 500+ fully funded programs and awards in more than 40 disciplines!
+In the free ProFellow.com database, you can discover 1,000+ fully funded Master’s and PhD programs and awards in more than 60 disciplines!

 That said, the reputation of your graduate school degree can matter.
 Online graduate programs offered by for-profit and non-competitive universities will often tout that they are “more affordable” than your on-campus options, because the credits are cheaper, they can be done remotely and can be finished part-time at your own pace.
 But buyer beware – graduate programs that accept anyone with a credit card can be virtually worthless in the professional world and ANY graduate degree that you have to pay for out-of-pocket is ultimately more expensive than a fully funded graduate program.

 Beyond the reputation of your graduate program, there are other factors that have much more impact on your career success: your expertise, skills and professional network.
 The higher you go in your career, the more likely you will be hired through a referral.
 Therefore, the growth and quality of your professional network (sustained through hard work and the positive recognition of your skills, expertise and attitude) are what land you top jobs.
 Keep that in mind when you consider investing tens to thousands of dollars into a graduate degree.